yotann/bcdb/docs/memodb/json.md

 part, so `1` would be an integer and `1.0` would be a float.
 However, some useful JSON implementations (such as the `jq` tool, and LLVM's implementation) do not distinguish between `1` and `1.0`.

+Floats could be represented with special objects containing JSON numbers, like `{"float": 1}`.
+However, some useful implementations (such as [PHP] and Chromium's `JSON.stringify()`) do not distinguish between `0.0` and `-0.0`.
+There are also some disagreements between floating point parsers; Ruby rounds the number `"-1.00000000000000065042509409911827826032367803636410424129692898e-308"` incorrectly, for example, although the MemoDB server is unlikely to produce a value with such an excessive number of digits.

+All in all, the best way to ensure the JSON is a faithful representation of the Node is to avoid the use of the client's floating-point parser and formatter.
+If you don't like it, switch to CBOR, which avoids all of these issues.

 ## Text strings